One of the Best Star Trek The Next Generation Episodes: The Measure of a Man

 The Measure of a Man is a great trial show episode and at times feels like a Perry Mason or Law and Order story, only better because it’s set in the Star Trek universe.
 If you haven’t seen The Measure of a Man or have never been much of a Star Trek fan, we suggest this episode as an introduction to Trek.
 As Angela stated in our discussion, good art should pose questions and this episode does exactly that.
 Be aware that we do spoil the story, so make sure you watch it before listening to our commentary.

 Also included in this installment of Anomaly are audio comments from Noah, Andrew, Kasey, Meds, Rick M. and Rick P. Thank you to everyone who sent us their thoughts.
 The addition of your opinions adds dimension to the show.
 If you haven’t sent us your thoughts, it’s not too late.
 Email us or call our voice mail line, we’d be happy to add your feedback to a future mail bag episode.
-Call our Google Voice mail line at 432-363-4742, or send your own audio or written comments to firstname.lastname@example.org
+Call our Google Voice mail line at 432-363-4742, or send your own audio or written comments to email@example.com or use our contact form.

 I also mentioned a few other shows you might be interested in.
 Meds, from Waffle On, and I guest hosted Treks In Sci-Fi last month.
 We reviewed a steampunk /vampire movie called “Perfect Creature”.
 I hope you’ll give it a listen.
 You can find a link to this podcast episode in the Anomaly archive, which includes Anomaly episodes that stretch back to 2007.
 Or you can search for Treks In Sci-Fi in iTunes.
 I also talked about an audio drama series called Novo Babylonia.
 Meds and I were cast as recurring characters in the show.
 The series is based in the Babylon 5 universe and is well written, cast and produced.
 We appear in episode twelve and thirteen (to start).
 Rick Moyer also makes an appearance in episode thirteen as a mysterious information broker.
 Make sure you visit their web site and start from episode one.
 Even if you’re not a fan of Babylon 5, I think you’ll enjoy it.

 Last month Sarah from Anomaly Supplemental, reviewed the second season of Babylon 5 .
 We had some technical difficulty with the audio that has since been corrected and re-uploaded.
 So if you gave up on the review back when it was all left channel, I hope you’ll give it another listen.
-Also, check out Sarah’s review of Babylon 5′s first season.
-You can find it at the very bottom of the feed…or in the “Listen Now” player here on our web site.
+Also, check out Sarah’s review of Babylon 5’s first season.
+You can find it at the very bottom of the feed…or in the “Stream Now” player here on our web site.

 This month we’ll finally be recording our review of the first Hunger Games book and film.
 If you enjoyed either of them, please send us your thoughts now and we’ll be sure to include them in our show.